Sierra Leone: Parliament

-The Parliament of Sierra Leone is unicameral, with 146 seats.
-Each of the country's 14 districts is represented in parliament.
-132 members are elected concurrently with the presidential elections; the other 16 seats are filled by paramount chiefs from the country's 16 administrative districts.
-The Sierra Leone parliament is led by the Speaker of Parliament, who is the overall leader of Parliament and is directly elected by sitting members of parliament.
-The current speaker of the Sierra Leone parliament is Abass Bundu, who was elected by members of parliament on 21 January 2014.
+The Parliament of Sierra Leone is unicameral, with 149 seats.
+Each of the country's 16 districts is represented in parliament.
+135 members are elected concurrently with the presidential elections; the other 14 seats are filled by paramount chiefs from the country's administrative districts.
+The Sierra Leone parliament is led by the Speaker of Parliament, who is directly elected by sitting members of parliament.
+The current speaker of the Sierra Leone parliament is Abass Bundu, who was elected on 21 January 2014.

-The current members of the Parliament of Sierra Leone were elected in the 2012 Sierra Leone parliamentary election.
-The APC currently has 68 of the 132 elected parliamentary seats and the Sierra Leone People's Party (SLPP) has 49 of the elected 132 parliamentary seats.
-Sierra Leone's two most dominant parties, the APC and the SLPP, collectively won every elected seat in Parliament in the 2012 Sierra Leone parliamentary election.
-To be qualified as a Member of Parliament, the person must be a citizen of Sierra Leone, must be at least 21 years old, must be able to speak, read and write the English language with a degree of proficiency to enable him to actively take part in proceedings in Parliament; and must not have any criminal conviction.
+The current members of the Parliament of Sierra Leone were elected in the 2023 Sierra Leonean general election.
+The APC currently has 54 of the 135 elected parliamentary seats, and the Sierra Leone People's Party (SLPP) has 81 of the seats.
+Members of parliament must be a citizen of Sierra Leone over age 21, a registered elector, and proficient in the English language.
 Since independence in 1961, Sierra Leone's politics has been dominated by two major political parties: the SLPP and the APC.
 Other minor political parties have also existed but with no significant support.

 Judiciary

 The judicial power of Sierra Leone is vested in the judiciary, headed by the Chief Justice of Sierra Leone and comprising the Supreme Court of Sierra Leone, which is the highest court in the country, meaning that its rulings, therefore, cannot be appealed against.
-Other courts include the High Court of Justice, the Court of Appeal, the magistrate courts, and traditional courts in rural villages.
+Other courts are the High Court of Justice, the Court of Appeal, the magistrate courts, and traditional courts in rural villages led by a paramount chiefs and village elders that handle family and community dispute in civil cases.
 The president appoints and parliament approves Justices for the three courts.
-The Judiciary have jurisdiction in all civil and criminal matters throughout the country.
+The Judiciary has jurisdiction in all civil and criminal matters throughout the country.
 The current acting chief justice of Sierra Leone is Desmond Babatunde Edwards.
+The Sierra Leone Judiciary is constitutionally independent from outside influences, but in practice, the president of Sierra Leone has large unofficial power and influences over the Judiciary, including the influence to remove a sitting judge.